The-going/evlproject/content/dovetail/porting/_index.md

-  stage (e.g. some task running out-of-band blunders, causing a memory access violation), returning from a fault handling must [skip the epilogue code]({{< relref "dovetail/porting/arch.md#fault-exit" >}}) which checks for inband-specific conditions, such as opportunities for userr task rescheduling or/and kernel preemption.
+  stage (e.g. some task running out-of-band blunders, causing a memory access violation), returning from a fault handling must [skip the epilogue code]({{< relref "dovetail/porting/arch.md#fault-exit" >}}) which checks for in-band-specific conditions, such as opportunities for userr task rescheduling or/and kernel preemption.

 ![Alt text](/images/wip.png "To be continued")